 Motorcycle tires differ from each other in their size, their load carrying capacity, internal construction and the intended type of use.
 For example, tires for sport riding compared to tires for long distance touring may have different compounds, constructions and tread patterns.

 Always fit the correct tires to your motorcycle, and for Harley Davidson motorcycles, never fit a D404.

 How can I get sponsored?

-Off-Road Sponsorship (All Amateurs – youth/adult both MX & ATV) Submit request for consideration through www.Hookit.com for the appropriate discipline (motorcycle or ATV)
+Off-Road Sponsorship (All Amateurs – youth/adult) Submit request for consideration through www.Hookit.com for the appropriate discipline.
+Canadian residents can now also apply.